- Recognize biases and inequities

 How do my identities, biases, privileges, and position influence how I see myself, my students, colleagues, families, and communities, and the world around me?

-Kirwan Institute Implicit Bias Review 2015 The Kirwan Institute for the Study of Race and Ethnicity is one of the foremost experts on the study of Implicit Bias.
-This 2015 reports describes that latest research on the brain-based roots of Implicit Bias
+Kirwan Institute Implicit Bias Module Series The Kirwan Institute for the Study of Race and Ethnicity is one of the foremost experts on the study of Implicit Bias.
+To extend your learning, visit this module series.

 Project Implicit The Implicit Association Test (IAT) measures attitudes and beliefs that people may be unwilling or unable to report.
 The IAT may be especially interesting if it shows that you have an implicit attitude that you did not know about.